Our Food NL: Nunatsiavut

 The communities of Nunatsiavut face complex food security challenges that impact residents' access to traditional wild food, as well as healthy, affordable, and culturally appropriate store-bought food.

-In addition to being nutritious and readily available, wild foods have great cultural meaning in the region.
+Wild foods are nutritious, readily available, and have great cultural meaning in Nunatsiavut.
 But hunting bans, climate change, and the increasing cost of getting out on the land to fish and hunt, have made wild foods harder to access.

-Wild food is the preferred food of many Nunatsiavummiut, but modern challenges are affecting residents' access to wild food in Hopedale.
+Wild food is the preferred food of many people living in Nunatsiavut, but modern challenges are affecting residents' access to wild food in Hopedale.
 An expanded Community Freezer Program strives to improve the community’s access to wild foods, in the face of these challenges.

 To increase residents' access to affordable produce, and to build community food self-sufficiency, Gardening Programs have been established in Rigolet & Hopedale.